 Overall: Considering this game is coded, designed, and supported by only one guy, Resources Game is mighty impressive.
 There’s a more cerebral competitive approach here compared to Pokemon GO’s GPS gameplay, Strongly recommended for players wanting more games like Pokemon GO that offer deeper tactical levels.

 Why it’s Similar: If plundering the Earth of its natural resources isn’t your bag, maybe charging extortionate amounts of money for living accommodation is.
 Much like other games like Pokemon GO, Landlord Real Estate Tycoon will have you make your way via GPS to the locations of some virtual prime real estate.
 The main idea here is that you buy ‘popular’ areas of the globe and the more people visiting them, the more rent you receive.
 This is a double-edged sword as you have to pay for upkeep on the properties too.
 So, if you start seeing a fall in traffic, you’d best sell the property to cut your losses.

 Why it’s Different: Unlike Pokemon GO, Landlord Real Estate Tycoon’s trading system is fully fleshed out.
-In fact, there’s an entire housing market, meaning that you can, in theory, buy a lovely virtual apartment block in New York all from the comfort of your London flat.
-This will cost you a lot of in-game money, but it’s all part of crushing your opponents through capitalistic monopoly.
+In fact, there’s an entire housing market.
+This means that you can in theory buy a lovely virtual apartment block in New York all from the comfort of your London flat.
+It’ll cost you a lot of in-game money, but it’s all part of crushing your opponents through the power of capitalism.
 Not too different from the real-world, really.